 Proposers are strongly encouraged to submit an abstract in advance of a full proposal.
 Abstracts should follow the format described below in this section.
-The cover sheet should be clearly marked "ABSTRACT" and the total length of Section II should not exceed 6 pages for TA1 abstracts and 4 pages for TA2 abstracts.
+The cover sheet should be clearly marked "ABSTRACT" and the total length of Section II should not exceed 4 pages